-The uterus, responding to the presence of the embryo, begins to form a primitive placenta, which transfers nutrients from mother’s blood into the developing baby and facilitates disposal of the baby’s waste products.
+The uterus, responding to the presence of the embryo, begins to form a primitive placenta, which transfers nutrients from mother’s blood help prenatal baby development and facilitate disposal of the baby’s waste products.
 As the placenta develops, it begins to produce human chorionic gonadotropin (HCG), a hormone that keeps the uterine lining in place and stimulates its growth by keeping the levels of estrogen and progesterone high.
 HCG is released into the mother’s bloodstream at an increasing rate as the placenta develops.
 By the end of the second week, a pregnancy test will be able to detect HCB in the mother’s urine.

-Hormones Surge while baby and placenta grow.
+Hormones Surge while Baby and Placenta Grow.
 By week three, your menstrual period is late and you may suspect you are pregnant.
 Your rising hormone level is likely to cause you to begin feeling pregnant.
 Pregnancy hormones notify the ovaries not to ovulate again, and the ovaries, via hormonal messengers, notify the pituitary gland in the brain to no longer stimulate menstruation.

-During this week, baby grows to the size and shape of a curved grain of rice.
+Baby Takes Shape.
+During this week of prenatal baby development, baby grows to the size and shape of a curved grain of rice.
 An umbilical cord, containing three distinct blood vessels, appears.
 Along the outer rim of baby’s tiny body, blocks of tissue stack up to form the backbone.
 Tiny buds, soon to become arms and legs, emerge from the body.
 The ball-like heart divides into chambers and pumps blood into already formed major vessels.
 Specialized ultrasonic equipment can even detect a regular heartbeat.